 As is often the case for service-based businesses, the best referrals come through word of mouth.
 Start by offering free, mini, or discounted sessions to people already in your network, like your friends, family, and friends-of-family.
 If they’re happy with your life-coaching service, ask them to spread the word to people in their network, and even provide a customer testimonial that you can post on your website.

-Some other strategies for attracting life coaching clients may include connecting with other life coaches in your area, upping your visibility by participating in conferences and hosting free webinars, and considering pay-per-click advertising.
+Some other strategies for attracting life coaching clients may include networking with other life coaches in your area, upping your visibility by participating in conferences and hosting free webinars, and considering pay-per-click and other online advertising methods.

 Beyond that, you’ll need a strong social media presence to attract life-coaching clients.
 At a minimum, you should have an Instagram, Facebook, LinkedIn page, blog, and business website, all of which you’ll update regularly.
 Sign up for a professional business-branded email account for your life-coaching communications, too.

 If you have an all-digital business, your digital presence becomes paramount.
-For example, you need a decent computer and camera to take photos of yourself, record videos, and conduct sessions.
+For example, you need a strong business domain name and a decent computer and camera to take photos of yourself, record videos, and conduct sessions.

-Both Toterhi and Quint have different packages, levels of service, and areas of focus that they offer their clients.
+As you learn how to become a life coach, you’ll also refine your approach to working with clients and decide exactly what types of services you’ll offer.
+Both Toterhi and Quint have different packages, levels of service, and areas of focus that they offer their life-coaching clients.

 Even before charging his clients, he makes sure to “spend a lot of time talking with people before they sign up—almost everybody I work with I talk to for free first to make sure they’re actually looking for a coach and not something else.”